wusung/SolarPatcher/README.md

   "autoGG": {
-    "from": "/achat gg", // Original string in the code, don't touch "to": "/ac Good game", // Replacement string, put whetever you want "isEnabled": false // Whether or not the module is enabled }
+    "from": "/achat gg", // Original string in the code, don't touch "to": "/ac Good game", // Replacement string, put whetever you want "isEnabled": false // Whether the module is enabled }
 }
 ```